six-of-one/gved/README.md

 Issues
 ======
-* mostly still a viewer
+* editing is very rudimentary
 * G¹ floor and wall colors are still being rendered with G² color palette

 Attributions